 - No monetary reward can be accepted from outside individuals or organisations.

-Should receipt of a gift of a value of more than £25.00 be unavoidable its receipt should be referred to the Executive Management Team and recorded as our property and raffled for charity.
+- Should receipt of a gift of a value of more than £25.00 be unavoidable its receipt should be referred to the Executive Management Committee and recorded as our property and raffled for charity;

 4.3 Ordinary Business Courtesies